 Every quarter I calculate my estimated tax payments and schedule the payment from my bank account.
 I then send a text message to Digit requesting the same amount of money to cover the tax payment.

-Plus, Digit is free and I earn a small amount of interest, versus Painless1099’s 0.35% deposit fee.
+Plus, Digit costs $36 a year and I earn a small amount of interest, versus Painless1099’s 0.35% deposit fee.

 I’m a bit more of a finance geek so I understand if you would rather not have the extra task of setting aside money for taxes yourself and would prefer Painless1099 to do it for you.